Bad Welding vs Good Welding: Details Explained

 Each welding method has its specific operating points and control indicators, and welding operators need to choose appropriate welding parameters and operating methods based on specific situations to ensure high-quality welding results.

-1.Stick welding
+1.Stick Welding

 Shielded Metal Arc Welding (SMAW), also known as Manual Metal Arc Welding (MMAW) or stick welding, is a common type of arc welding.
 In this welding method, welders manually operate using welding rods coated with flux, creating an arc between the electrode and the metal to be welded using electric current.
 Electrodes are typically made of filler material, such as steel, and are covered with flux, which helps generate carbon dioxide (CO2) during the welding process to protect the welding area from oxidation and contamination.